Gcenx/macOS_Wine_builds/README.md

 # Winehq style macOS Builds

-Currently Winehq is not providing macOS builds until they replace the now deprecated builder,\
-so as I temporary measure I'll attach `wine-devel` & `wine-staging` builds here that includes most\
-dependencies meaning XQuartz-2.7.7 or later is not required unless you desire to use X11 over macDriver.
+Currently Winehq is not providing macOS builds until they replace the now deprecated builder, as a temporary measure I'll attach `wine-devel` & `wine-staging` builds here that includes most dependencies, meaning XQuartz-2.7.7 or later is not required unless you desire to use X11 over macDriver.

  ### Currently avalible on releases;
  - `wine-devel-5.9-osx64.tar.gz`
  - `wine-staging-5.9-osx64.tar.gz`

+##### _Please Note;_
-_Please Note;_ these will function like macOS pkg releases but are packaged within a `.tar.gz`.\
+These will function like macOS pkg releases but are packaged within a `.tar.gz`.\
 I won't be making pkg installer, these packages include `wine` and `wine64`

 ## Build environment configuration;